nataliamoran/covid-monitor/README.md

     * DELETE one date (by ID)

 # Guidelines for Manual Testing
-The Covid Monitor can be manually tested either with Postman or with the frontend: http://ec2-54-202-56-60.us-west-2.compute.amazonaws.com/
+COVID-19 Monitor app can be manually tested either with Postman or with the frontend: http://ec2-54-202-56-60.us-west-2.compute.amazonaws.com/

+To learn more about testing the app with the frontend (desktop only) please watch the [frontend presentation](https://youtu.be/82D2FRRec7g) (sound on!).
+The frontend is communicating with the backend and database via the API.

+To manually test the API directly please use Postman - please see instructions below.

 ## Guidelines for Manual Testing with Postman

-## Guidelines for Manual Testing with Frontend

 # REST API Documentation